-Non-associative exponentiation and array range operator:
+Non-associative exponentiation and array range operator (note that the array range operator only takes scalar operands):

-'''

-x^y^z // Not legal, use parenthesis to make it clear a:b:c:d:e:f:g // Not legal, and scalar arguments gives no legal interpretation.
+''' x ^ y ^ z // Not legal, use parentheses to make it clear. a:b:c:d// Not legal, and parentheses cannot make it legal. '''

-'''